starkyru/shop-com-test/README.md

 ### Building an app
 See [iOS](https://reactnative.dev/docs/publishing-to-app-store) and [Android](https://reactnative.dev/docs/signed-apk-android) guides.
 You can also run it locally using `yarn run ios` or `yarn run android`.
+PS.
+Loading screen/animation is iOS only.

 ## Strengths and limitations:
+Basically, this app could be extended to the fully featured production app.
+The biggest issue is with `productsSlice.ts` caching requests without any mapping.
+It was made for simplicity, but it prevents me from making infinity scroll.
+It can be solved easily, by removing `start` and `perPage` from the hash and adding last loaded `start` map per request.
+Also, there is no way to manage async stuff/actions yet.
+Usually I do this with Redux Sagas.